John Kay (caricaturist): Life

-John Kay was born in 1742 near Dalkeith, Scotland, where his father worked as a mason.
-At 13 he was apprenticed to a barber, whom he served for six years.
-He then went to Edinburgh, where in 1771 he obtained the freedom of the city by joining the corporation of barber-surgeons.
-In 1784 he published his first caricature, of Laird Robertson.
+In 1784, he began engraving his drawings and published his first caricature: James Robertson of Kincraigie, "the daft highland laird".
 In 1785, induced by the favour which greeted certain attempts of his to etch in aquafortis, he took down his barber's pole and opened a small print shop in Parliament Close.
 There he continued to flourish, painting miniatures, and publishing at short intervals his sketches and caricatures of local celebrities and oddities, who abounded at that period in Edinburgh society.
+From 1785 he abandoned his business as barber to concentrate on drawing.
+This was facilitated by annuities paid to him by Sir Henry Jardine and the estate of William Nisbet.